 The air filter of the CKD assembly also traps any water that is in the air lines.
 The water is deposited into the bowl that is to the left of the air pressure knob.
 When the float inside the bowl reaches a certain point, the water is automatically drained through the port at the bottom of the bowl.
-Included with your machine is a piece of hose that can be attached to the port to direct the drained water to a desired location.
+Included with your machine is a piece of clear hose that can be attached to the port to direct the drained water to a desired location.
+Do not use this piece of hose to supply air to any part of the system, it is not rated for pressure.
 It is important to monitor the level of water in the bowl and make sure it does not fill past the green "max" line, just in case the auto drain function stops working properly.